imarkonis/ithaca_dataset/readme.md

 ## Branching rules

-Do not commit directly to `main`.
+We do not commit directly to `main`.

-Use one branch per task or issue.
+We use one branch per task or issue.

 Branch names should be short and descriptive: